 Begbies Traynor provides professional advice to businesses entering administration or undergoing liquidation.
 Contact our team to arrange a free same day meeting.

 The aim of administration is to restructure and reorganise the business with a view to attaining long-term profitability.
 If it is found not to be viable in its current form, the business could be sold as a going concern at some stage.

 Employee rights during restructuring depend on whether their role in the company is preserved during the initial two week period, a decision which is made by the administrator.
 On redundancy, members of staff fall into one of two categories:

 This creditor priority favours those retained by the administrator, but these members of staff may still find that their role is made redundant at a later date.

 During a takeover or transfer some employment rights move with your employees to the new company.
-They are protected by specific legislation called the Transfer of Undertakings (Protection of Employment).
+They are protected by specific legislation called the Transfer of Undertakings (Protection of Employment) - often abbreviated to TUPE.

 These regulations ensure the adoption of employment terms by the new company, but do not include responsibility for outstanding redundancy pay owed by your company as their former employer.